softlang/wikionto/README.md

   year      = {2019}
 }
 ```
+* We moved datasets and original scripts to the branch 'seke19'.

-* Current datasets and evaluation data can be found at https://github.com/softlang/wikionto/tree/master/data/datasets.
+* Current datasets and evaluation data can be found at https://github.com/softlang/wikionto/tree/seke19/data/datasets.
 * Added natural language tests based on Stanford Parser.
 CoreNLPServer must be started before using the tests.
-* See https://github.com/softlang/wikionto/wiki for more instructions and manuals for reproduction.
+* See https://github.com/softlang/wikionto/tree/seke19/README.md for more instructions and manuals for reproduction.